-Even if it doesn't seem appropriate at the time, there are some things to say to a grieving person that really are sincere and compassionate.
-The key is to speak from your heart and avoid saying anything that tells the person to move on or deal with his or her grief.
+Even if it doesn't seem appropriate at the time, there are some things to say to someone grieving that really are sincere and compassionate.
+When considering things to say to a grieving friend, the key is to speak from your heart and avoid saying anything that tells the person to move on or deal with his or her grief.

 The death of a loved one is typically a very private time for most individuals.
 Those closest to the deceased may not want visitors or even phone calls during the first couple of days -- or even weeks -- after the death.
 It's important to read these cues when first approaching a grieving person.
 The same goes if you are unable to attend the funeral or wake, or if one is not conducted.
 Approach with sensitivity, and if possible, send your sympathy in person or on the telephone.
 Things to keep in mind:

 - Unless you are extremely close to the survivors, wait until the wake or funeral to make contact.

 - When you do speak to them, keep your conversation brief.

 - Do not go on about yourself or your life unless it specifically pertains to the person grieving.